 Jack Nicklaus has won the most majors at 18: six Masters, five PGA Championship, four US Open, and three Open Championship titles.
 Nicklaus’ last majors win came in 1986 at the Masters.

-Second on the list is Tiger Woods, who has won 15 majors and is still playing.
-In fact, he won the 2019 Masters.
+Second on the list is Tiger Woods, who has won 15 majors, most recently the 2019 Masters.

 Golf is no harder to bet on than any other sport; there’s just a lot more to bet on.
 The big difference between golf betting and betting on other sports is the number of betting opportunities a typical golf tournament presents.